jbterrylin/EnrollHelper/README.md

 # EnrollHelper
 Because when need to enroll/arrange new sem class.
-Always fuck me up because the time will clash.
-So i want to an app to help me arrange class.
+Always fuck me up because the time will crash.
+So i want to create an app to help me arrange class.
 I use flutter because i want to learn flutter, i know c# is more easy to do these logical shit.
 New to flutter.
 Hope can done this shit. (ง •_•)ง